- Bats Left, Throws Left

 - Height 5' 11", Weight 170 lb.

 Tolan was traded to the Cincinnati Reds as part of the deal that brought Vada Pinson to St. Louis prior to the 1969 season.
-Batting second for the Reds behind Pete Rose, he hit .305 with 21 homers and 93 RBIs.
+Batting second for the Reds behind Pete Rose, he hit .305 with 21 homers and 93 RBI.
 The next season, he hit .316, led the National League with 57 stolen bases, and scored 112 runs.
-He also starred for his team in the NLCS, homering and scoring three times in Game Two and driving in the game-winning run in Game Three.
-In Game Two of the World Series, he added another homer, but the Reds fell to the Baltimore Orioles.
+He also starred in the NLCS, homering and scoring three times in Game 2 and driving in the game-winning run in Game 3.
+In Game 2 of the World Series, he added another homer, but the Reds fell to the Baltimore Orioles.

 After stints with the Philadelphia Phillies and Pittsburgh Pirates, Tolan played for the Nankai Hawks in Japan in 1978.
 He started 1979 playing for the Miami Amigos of the short-lived Inter-American League and ended the year by appearing in 22 games for the Padres.

-Tolan's son, Robert Tolan played in the Washington Nationals organization in 2007.
-On December 31, 2008 at 2:00am, Robert was shot in the stomach during an altercation with a police officer.
+Tolan's son, Robert "Robbie" Tolan played in the Washington Nationals organization in 2007.
+On December 31, 2008 at 2:00 AM, Robert was shot in the stomach during an altercation with a police officer in front of the family's home in Bellaire, TX, as the officer mistakenly believed he was armed and had stolen a vehicle.
 That altercation was investigated as a case of possible racial profiling.
 The young Tolan's attorney claimed that the incident may have ended Robert's baseball-playing career.
+The police and the city of Bellaire eventually offered a $110,000 settlement just as a civil trial was about to begin in September, 2015.

 - 1972 NL Comeback Player of the Year Award